juliboron/VideoSplitter/README.md

 3. **Move video files**
     Move your desired vieo files into the `/input` folder.

-## Usage
+## Usage:

-    The Video Splitting Tool is designed to be run from the command line, accepting parameters for the video file path, segment duration, and an optional mute flag.
+- **The Video Splitting Tool is designed to be run from the command line, accepting parameters for the video file path, segment duration, and an optional mute flag.**:

     ```bash
     node index.js <videoPath> <duration> [mute]